andreybleme/andreybleme.github.io/_posts/2018-01-06-sharing-data-across-vuejs-components.markdown

 When creating VueJs components, there are always concerns about how they can communicate with each other.
 With that in mind, let's see some different approaches for solving this problem.

+> **If you want the complete source code, check [this Github repository](https://github.com/andreybleme/discovering-vuejs2/tree/master/communicating-between-components).**

 Passing data through props
 -------------